Long Term Care Services & Resources

 Medicare Part D Support

-One to one support offered during open enrollment to educate recipients on their choices.
+One-to-one support offered during open enrollment to educate recipients on their choices.
 SHIP provides continued support of Medicare Part D after open enrollment is closed.

 Mobile Outreach